Cambodia is a popular tourist destination and Phnom Penh one of the country’s most popular cities for expats.

 Phnom Penh is slowly gaining high rise buildings, traffic lights, and Western style shopping malls.
 But overall it remains one of the most undeveloped capitals in Asia.

 The innermost part of the city, known as “riverside” is where most tourists go, as it offers numerous cafés and restaurants.
-Standard tourist sights are few, which makes the city a place to relax, watch the street life and absorb the local colour.
+Standard tourist sights are few, which makes the city a place to relax, watch the street life and absorb the local color.
 Phnom Penh is a worthwhile destination for those who enjoy an ‘edgy’ experience or those interested in authentic South East Asian people and culture.

 Are you interested in moving to Asia?